Sale of City Owned Lands

 Purchaser waives conditions

 The Purchaser has a specified time frame to conduct any further investigations or assessments of the Lands as per the terms of the Agreement.
-If satisfied, the Purchaser will waive the conditions and continue with the Planning and Development process to build on the Lands.
+If satisfied, the Purchaser will waive the conditions and continue with the Planning process to build on the Lands.

 The closing of the land sale is conditional upon final Site Plan Control approval.
 The deal will close within three weeks of Site Plan Control approval but the time frame for closing the land sale is flexible and can be reduced if necessary.
 The balance of the purchase price is due upon closing.